OpenOrienteering/mapper/doc/manual/pages/course_design.md

 OpenOrienteering Mapper doesn't have a sophisticated course planning feature.
-The Course Design symbol set provides basic support for designing maps with courses and control desriptions.
+The Course Design symbol set provides basic support for designing maps with courses and control descriptions.
 It contains the overprinting symbols from the ISOM 2000 and the control descriptions from IOF's "International Specification for Control Descriptions - 2004".
 See the [IOF Homepage] for details.